Reduce Your Electric Bill

 More ways to save:

-- Turn it down!
-The recommended temperature for your home is 18 to 21ºC, however many of us turn the thermostat up higher.
+- Regulate your air con/heating!
+The recommended temperature for your home is 18 to 21ºC.
 Reducing the setting by a couple of degrees means more savings.

 - If you have a maintenance contract and change provider, the maintenance contract will NOT be cancelled by your current supplier.
 The maintenance contract is included on your normal bills “for your convenience”, but it’s also a sneaky way to make sure you carry on paying as many people won’t notice a monthly payment of around 10€.
 If you decide to cancel your maintenance contract, you must specifically inform the company.